ma-thi-as/dotfilesConfigs/README.md

 ## 🎨 Customization

-- Wallpapers are stored in `~/Pictures/wallpapers/`
+- Wallpapers are stored in `~/.wallpapers/`
 - Color schemes can be modified in `.config/kitty/kitty.conf`
-- Polybar modules can be configured in `.config/polybar/config`
+- Polybar modules can be configured in `.config/polybar/modules.ini`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/YourFeature`
-3. Commit changes: `git commit -am 'Add YourFeature'`
-4. Push to branch: `git push origin feature/YourFeature`
-5. Submit a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📸 Screenshots